AKSHIT989/DownToMeet-MERN/README.md

 7) Deleting events that you have created.
 8) Requesting registration for event as an attendee.
 9) Accepting/Rejecting participant request as an organizer of event.
-10) Viewing number of particpants and all details of particpants.
+10) Viewing number of participants and all details of participants.

 ### Screenshots: